The Magnificence of Cork City through the Ancient and Modern Times

 Cobh

-This may actually be one of the most famous stories associated with the port.
+This may be one of the most famous stories associated with the port.
 Despite the doomed fate of Titanic, Cobh is still the favourite dock for the world’s cruise liners.
 Besides the port, there are other attractions to explore.
 Those include the Cobh Museum, the Queenstown Story Heritage Centre, and the Titanic Experience.

 Cork Butter Museum